sebp/scikit-survival/doc/index.rst

             <i class="fas fa-code tile-icon"></i>
             </h3>
             <div class="tile-desc">
               <p>Saw a typo in the documentation?
-Want to improve existing functionalities?
-The contributing guidelines will guide you through the process of improving scikit-survival.</p>
+Want to add new functionalities?
+The contributing guidelines will guide you through the process of setting up a development environment and submitting your changes to the scikit-survival team.</p>
             </div>
           </a>
         </div>